omni/omnibridge-nft/deploy/README.md

 HOME_BRIDGE_OWNER=0x
 # Address on Home network with permissions to upgrade the bridge contract
 HOME_UPGRADEABLE_ADMIN=0x
-# The default daily limit in number of tokens.
-As soon as this limit is exceeded, any
-# transaction which requests to relay assets will fail.
-HOME_DAILY_LIMIT=100

 # The RPC channel to a Foreign node able to handle deployment/configuration
 # transactions.